-This is part 1 of a three part blog series on the topic of parent education and training.
-Look for part 2 and part 3 coming up over the next two months.
+This is part 1 of a three-part blog series on the topic of parent education and training.
+Look for parts 2 and 3 coming up over the next two months.

 Parent education and training is not only an important part of our job as SLPs it is an essential part of our job.
 Still, I’ve spoken to many SLPs over social media who still feel like they are lacking this particular skill for a number of reasons.
 For SLPs in the schools, their caseloads are so high and paperwork demands so daunting, they are left with little time to collaborate with school staff let alone contact parents on a regular basis.
 For private practitioners, speaking from experience, I think we are so focused on targeting the necessary skills and making gains with our clients, that we forget how important parent education can really be.